Engawa vs Hirame vs Karei: Japanese Flounders

 Engawa is the flounder’s muscle part for moving the fin, and Hirame and Karei are representative varieties of the flatfish often seen in Japan.

-Hirame and Karei are very similar in appearance, and it’s hard to tell them apart if you don’t know them.
+Hirame and Karei are very similar in appearance, and it’s hard to tell them apart if you are unfamiliar.

 Hirame (ヒラメ)

-Hirame is actually a left-eyed flounder with a big mouth and sharper teeth than Karei.
-This is because it mainly eats fish.
+Hirame is actually a left-eyed flounder with a big mouth and sharper teeth than Karei, and that is because it mainly eats fish.

-Hirame is a luxury fish generally pricier than Karei.
-Its Engawa is light-tasting with a more crunchy texture as the fish has strong muscles.
+Hirame is a luxury flatfish generally pricier than Karei.
+Its Engawa is light-tasting with a more crunchy texture, as the fish has strong muscles.

 Karei (カレイ)

-Karei is not aggressive and fatty compared to Hirame, and Engawa served in Kaiten (conveyor-belt) sushi restaurants is, in many cases, from this flounder.
+Karei is not aggressive and fatty compared to Hirame, and in many cases, the Engawa served in Kaiten (conveyor-belt) sushi restaurants is from this flounder.

 (Reference Pages: Wikipedia えんがわ, Excite E-Recipe )